eProsima/Discovery-Server/README.md

 ### **Documentation**

-Using the client-server discovery directly from the fast-RTPS library is possible, as shown in section [Usage](#Usage), but is far more convenient to use the **discovery-server** application, specially for testing purposes.
+Using the client-server discovery directly from the fast-RTPS library is possible, as shown in section [Usage](#Usage), but is far more convenient to use the **discovery-server** application, especially for testing purposes.

 If the colcon deployment strategy described in section [Installation](#installation) was followed, the discovery-server binary can be executed as: